 ♦ Eat nutrient-dense organic foods!
 Opt for organic vs conventionally-raised, non-organic foods as much as possible.
 Eat real food!

 ♦ “The solution to pollution is dilution.”
 Drink plenty of clean, filtered water throughout the day (away from mealtime).
-Physiologically water works as a catalyst to most functions within the body.
+Physiologically, water works as a catalyst to most functions within the body.
 Water is important for eliminating toxins, preventing constipation, backaches, headaches, and a required nutrient for brain health and fat loss.

-♦ Install water filters in your home, especially in the kitchen and bathroom to remove fluoride, chlorine, toxic metals and other chemicals.
+♦ Install water filters in your home, especially in the kitchen and bathroom to remove fluoride, chlorine, toxic metals and other harmful chemicals.
 Drink water from glass and avoid plastic BPA water bottles.

 ♦ Optimizing gut function, healthy digestion and daily elimination are fundamental requirements for optimal health and detoxification.
 Healthy flowing bile, digestive and pancreatic enzymes, and hydrochloric acid (HCL) are required for optimal digestion and detoxification.
 Low stomach acid inhibits detoxification, and increases risk of infections and nutrient deficiencies.
-The Importance of Hydrochloric Acid and How to Balance Stomach Acid Naturally

 ♦ Heal leaky gut with this 5-Step Formula.
 “All disease begins in the gut.” ~Hippocrates